 Fast-forward a few decades.
 Whilst the little settlements morphed into 5 distinct but more tightly-knit kampungs and pretty much all sides of Tioman have seen an influx of various kinds of accommodation types, the island itself is by many still considered Asia's last hidden paradise.

 The waters around Tionan are turquoise blue and on certain days resemble liquid glass.
-Tioman's beaches meanwhile, certainly the longer ones, are renown for their stunning beauty.
+Tioman's beaches meanwhile, certainly the longer ones, are renowned for their stunning beauty.
 As a matter of fact, Kampung Juara, Tioman's east coast village, offers a beach that has been included in CNN's World's Top 25 Best Beaches.

 Many Tioman travelers are astounded to learn that an island that has been "discovered" by international tourism several decades ago, still has sections of jungle that are for all intents and purposes as good a unchartered.
 In fact, not so long ago, a biological survey revealed a number of new species of amphibians that hitherto had not been seen anywhere in the world.